Backyard Composting 101

 - Cost and effort – Options range from no-cost to low-cost DIY piles, to commercial bins or tumblers.
 Also consider whether you want a hands-off passive system (1–2 years) or an actively managed hot pile (8–12 weeks).

-The biggest part of composting that you’ll want to gain an understanding of are how the soil food web is the headquarters for the process of decay.
+The biggest part of composting that you’ll want to gain an understanding of is how the soil food web is the responsible for the process of decay.
 By creating the right environment and conditions, we are inviting a natural process to occur for a specific task.

 Passive (cold) systems utilize the most basic part of composting, most closely mimicking a “natural” system of decay.
 Think of a forest floor that has broken branches, fallen leaves, and plants that dieback at the end of the growing season, layering up over years.
 Or imagine grassland prairie, the buffalo roam through and their hooves carve up the ground as they graze and poo, and through the same natural process of time and growth, the prairie grass dies back and adds a layer to the ground.
 Composting is simple.

-Harnessing the power of composting is applying what’s happening out there, to what we have around us.
 In your own home, you will have many materials that are used and disposed, but could they decay?
 In the kitchen there are food scraps and paper towels.
 The living room might collect paper ads from the mail, Kleenex, cardboard delivery boxes, and the bathroom has cardboard Q-Tip’s and toilet paper rolls.
 There are so many opportunities for us to reroute items out of the trash and use it for compost.
-Check out options for saving food scraps.

 While some skills can be learned, much of it is about building intuition: observing how the compost changes with its moisture, smell, and the state of the material as it enters decay.
 There are many ways to compost, feeding into a living, dynamic process.